Skip to content

 0

-people died in traffic crashes in 2021.
-Nearly 10% of all deaths in the U.S.
+people were killed in traffic crashes in 2023, nearly 10% of all traffic deaths in the U.S.

 0